 |Villas in Crete - Villa Giorgos in Gavalochori - A house with 3 bedrooms in a pine tree forest|

 Villa Giorgos is set in a very secluded spot in the middle of a pine tree forest.
 The villa is situated on the outskirts of Gavalochori and close to the coastal resort of Almyrida.
-In both villages you can find good tavernes, super markets and a bakery.
+In both villages you can find good taverns, super markets and a bakery.
 Especially the pastries of the bakery in Almyrida are worth a detour!
 Villa Giorgos is situated on a hill at the end of short dirt track.
 The villa has several verandas with a splendid view of the forest that surrounds it and there are distant views of the sea in front of Almyrida (Souda Bay).
 It's very, very quiet.
-Behind the villa is the private pool with the sunbeds and the parasols, chairs and tables, a swing and a bbq.
+Behind the villa is the private pool with the sunbeds and the parasols, chairs and tables, a swing and a barbecue.
 The pool is surrounded by a low wall and pine trees and is not overlooked, so we skinny dipped.

 |Villas in Crete - Villa Prinolothos in Gavalochori - 3 bedrooms, separate studio and beautiful sea view|